Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 30.3% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 918 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.
-A map accompanies this data, displaying the 100 nearest stops relative to a specified location centrepoint.
+The service frequency averages 918 trips per day across all routes, resulting in approximately 44 weekly trips per individual stop.
+A map accompanies this data and shows the locations of the 100 nearest stops to the centrepoint.

 Frequently Asked Questions - Transport